Hemanthanne411/Recipe-Sharing-Hub/README.md

 ### 4\.
 Check Pod Status

 Verify that all your microservice pods are running correctly.
+The status should show `Running` for all of them.

 ```sh
 kubectl get pods -n recipe-app